-That would seem to indicate that you’ll need to wear your mask between dinner courses, and that you can’t lounge poolside with a bare face.
+That would indicate that you’ll need to wear your mask between dinner courses and can’t lounge poolside with a bare face.

-Thankfully, the CDC concedes that “masks do not have to be worn while inside one’s own cabin.”
+Thankfully, the CDC concedes that “masks do not have to be worn inside one’s own cabin.”

 Keep Your Distance.
 Everywhere.

-Social distancing of at least six feet is required between individuals who are not part of the same traveling party, and cruise lines must provide floor markings and limit capacity in all venues as well stairwells, elevators, and escalators to provide for proper distancing.
+The social distancing of at least six feet is required between individuals not part of the same traveling party, and cruise lines must provide floor markings and limit capacity in all venues as well as stairwells, elevators, and escalators to provide for proper distancing.

-In public gathering locations such as casinos, gyms, arcades and restrooms, the cruise lines must provide for six feet of spacing between individuals using the area, or erect partitions between equipment/amenities if distancing is not possible.
+In public gathering locations such as casinos, gyms, arcades, and restrooms, the cruise lines must provide for six feet of spacing between individuals using the area or erect partitions between equipment/amenities if distancing is impossible.

-In pools and hot tubs, the capacity must be reduced to meet social distancing requirements.
+The capacity must be reduced in pools and hot tubs to meet social distancing requirements.
 Smaller recreational water areas like hot tubs should be used by the same family or traveling companions only, with close monitoring required to ensure compliance.

 In Port, There’s Only One Way Off the Ship

-The Operations Manual guidance confirms what was long rumored: passengers will not be allowed to independently disembark the ship in ports of call; a cruise-line purchased shore excursion will be required.
-On these excursions, passengers will not be allowed to leave the group, and limited capacity and social distancing rules will be enforced.
+The Operations Manual guidance confirms what was long rumored: passengers will not be allowed to disembark the ship in ports of call independently; a cruise-line purchased shore excursion will be required.
+Passengers will not be allowed to leave the group on these excursions, and limited capacity and social distancing rules will be enforced.
 This conflicts with plans announced recently by Norwegian Cruise Line.

-The CDC is also recommending that cruise lines avoid ports that are not at the lowest rated level of COVD-19 infection.
-While not a requirement, if cruise lines choose to adopt this guidance, port calls in cruise strongholds like the Bahamas, U.S. Virgin Islands, Jamaica and Mexico would not be possible, as they’re not currently on the CDC’s Level 1 list.
+The CDC also recommends that cruise lines avoid ports not at the lowest rated level of COVD-19 infection.
+While not a requirement, if cruise lines choose to adopt this guidance, port calls in cruise strongholds like the Bahamas, U.S. Virgin Islands, Jamaica, and Mexico would not be possible, as they’re not currently on the CDC’s Level 1 list.

 In the Technical Instructions for Simulated Voyages Guidance, the CDC says the following regarding calls on cruise line private islands:

-- Only one ship can port at the island at any one time.
+- Only one ship can port to the island at any one time.